orso081980/cherchilaw/estimate.md

 - Set up a new server on foxconcept.be with different services and programming languages
 - Migration from a local computer to foxconcept.be
-- Review and apply changes received via email (banners, team members, hide or remove pages, update sections and text)
+- Review and apply changes received via email and whatsup (banners, team members, hide or remove pages, update sections and text)
 - DNS/SSL checks
 - Mediation week banners